avladco/react-tutorial-social-network/docs/tutorial/class Component.md

 ## Create a Class Component
 When creating a React component, the component's name must start with an upper case letter.

 The component has to include the `extends React.Component` statement, this statement creates an inheritance to React.Component, and gives your component access to React.Component's functions.
+   - state
+   - setState
+   - props

 The component also requires a `render()` method, this method returns HTML.

 Example: